Caiovj18/AI-Grid-Robot/README.md

 # AI-Grid-Robot
-A program with the objective to see the best route to a robot do to go to a certain point.
+"A program designed to find the best obstacle-avoiding route for a robot moving from the origin to the destination point on a grid."